-With the ever-increasing pressures of climate change, intensive land management and development it is important to ensure that these biodiversity hotspots are connected and safeguarded – the development of a natural network of wildlife corridors is vital.
+With the ever-increasing pressures of climate change, intensive land management and development, it is more important than ever to ensure that our biodiversity hotspots are connected and safeguarded – the development of a natural network of wildlife corridors is vital.

 What's on offer?

-The Natural Networks programme could help enable your land to play its part in this revitalised landscape.
-It’s a great opportunity to deliver habitat improvements for wildlife on land that isn’t covered by other environmental grant schemes.
+The Natural Networks programme can help enable your land to play its part in a revitalised landscape.
+It’s a great opportunity to deliver habitat improvements for wildlife on land that cannot benefit from other schemes and funds.
 The project team are on hand to help and can offer the following:

 - Advice.
-Where sites are eligible, officers from Worcestershire Wildlife Trust will carry out a Biodiversity Enhancement Assessment, which aims to direct projects towards actions that enhance land for wildlife in the most appropriate way.
+After you register, officers from Worcestershire Wildlife Trust will carry out a Biodiversity Enhancement Assessment, which aims to direct projects towards actions that enhance land for wildlife in the most appropriate way.
 The assessment involves looking for records of notable habitats and species in the area, surveying the current quality of the land for wildlife and presenting the findings and recommendations for future management in an in-depth written report.

 Can I get involved?